Categorification of quantum Kac-Moody superalgebras: Root data

-In Table 1 below, we list several important Dynkin diagrams satisfying the parity assumption (C6).
-The nodes labeled by $I_\zero$ will be drawn as hollow circles $\circ$; the nodes labeled by $I_\one$ will be drawn as solid dots $\bullet$.
+In Table 1 below, we list the affine Dynkin diagrams satisfying the parity assumption (C6).
+The nodes labeled by $I_\zero$ are drawn as hollow circles $\circ$; the nodes labeled by $I_\one$ are drawn as solid dots $\bullet$.
+A complete list of affine Lie superalgebras and Dynkin diagrams can be found in \cite{vdL} and we observe that there is exactly one family of affine superalgebras excluded by (C6).